voxel51/fiftyone/docs/source/integrations/mongodb.rst

 .. warning::

-    The MongoDB backend does not yet support indexing object patches.
+    The MongoDB backend does not yet support indexing object patches, so the code below will not yet run.
 Check back soon!

 You can also create a similarity index for :ref:`object patches <brain-object-similarity>` within your dataset by